cds-snc/platform-forms-client/public/static/content/en/terms-of-use.md

 - Storing the API key in a safe place on a Government of Canada machine.
 - Not sharing the API key by email, support requests, or in a plain text file in a source repository as this would compromise the privacy and security of responses.
 - Using encrypted email, if there is an absolute need to transfer the private API key to authorized staff, for the purpose of setting up the API integration.
+- Deleting and re-creating your form's API key, if it's suspected to have been compromised.

 ### Responses downloaded from GC Forms (up to PROTECTED B)